Questions and answers about Family allowances

 Payment of family allowances for children living abroad

 18. My children live abroad but I work in Switzerland.
-Can I claim a Swiss family allowance?
+Can I claim family allowances in Switzerland?

 19. If the children live abroad and one of the parents works in an EU or EFTA member state, which parent can claim a Swiss family allowance?